gaia-pipeline/gaia/README.rst

 Which programming languages are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We currently fully support Golang, Java and Python.
+We currently fully support Golang, Java, Python and C++.

 When do you support programming language **XYZ**?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~